 2. Both commands fail if the dws module is not loaded.
-See item 4 on page 37 if executing on an external login node (eLogin).

 '''

-dwstat
+user@login> dwstat

 If 'dwstat' is not a typo you can use command-not-found to lookup the package

 that contains it, like this:

 cnf dwstat

 '''

 Fix: load the module and try again.